hathora/builder/docs/concepts/type-driven-development.md

 At the core of a Hathora application is the `rtag.yml` file.
 This file is where the API is defined which governs the communication between client and server.
 The `types` section is used to define the client data model is the `methods` section is used to define the server side functions and their associated rpc calls.

-By leveraging this rich declarative format along with its code generation system, Hathora is able to provide useful functionality out of the box before the user even begins to implement their business logic.
-This functionality includes:
+By leveraging this rich declarative format along with its code generation system, Hathora is able to provide the following useful functionality out of the box:

 1. typesafe clients with the data types and rpc calls built in
 2. the server interface with method stubs to be implemented